redcorelinux/sisyphus/src/frontend/cli/README.md

 !!!
 WARNING !!!

-Once you changed the branch, you must pair it with the correct binary repository.
+Once you changed the branch, you must pair it with the correct binhost (binary repository).

-Branch 'master' must be paired with the stable binary repository (odd numbers in 'sisyphus mirror list').
+Branch 'master' must be paired with the stable binhost (binary repository) (odd numbers in 'sisyphus mirror list').

 * Examples: